envato/stack_master/README.md

 are displayed for review.
 - Once the diffs & change set have been reviewed, the change can be applied and stack events monitored.
-- Stack events will be outputted until an end state is reached.
+- Stack events will be displayed until an end state is reached.

 Stack parameters can be dynamically resolved at runtime using one of the built in parameter resolvers.
-Parameters can be sourced from GPG encrypted YAML files, other stacks outputs, querying various AWS API's to get resource ARNs etc.
+Parameters can be sourced from GPG encrypted YAML files, other stacks outputs, by querying various AWS API's to get resource ARNs etc.

 ## Installation